-Kipping pullups have a bad rap.
+Kipping pullups are a controversial move.
 Since you use momentum to pull yourself up, many in the fitness industry view this as a form of “cheating.”
 Some also view it as a less-controlled movement, with higher chances for injury.

 However, kipping pullups are also challenging, can improve endurance and even target muscles that standard pullups can’t, such as the core and lower body.

 It’s why they’re the go-to pullup in the CrossFit community.

 To help determine if kipping pullups are right for you, this article examines what they are, their benefits, the differences between standard pullups, and more.

 Kipping is a way of swinging your body to gain momentum.

 A kipping pullup is when you use that momentum to create a “power swing” that drives your chin up and over the bar.

 Jackie Wilson, CEO & founder of Nova Fitness Innovation, explains why.

 “Pullups are hard!” she says.
 “Those who swear by the standard pullup view kipping as a shortcut, in that, you may be able to perform the movement without the upper body strength necessary to complete an equal number of reps between the two variations.”

 There are many comparisons to make with a standard pullup and a kipping pullup.